The Pharmaceutical Intellectual Property and Competition Law Review: South Korea

 After both the patent period and the PMS period (data exclusivity period) expire, generic companies may apply for authorisation of generic drugs.
 Generic companies can receive authorisation after submitting bioequivalence test data that compares the generic drug to the original drug.
 Here, the bioequivalence test data refers to the results of a test performed to prove that two drugs containing the same active ingredient and using the same administration method are statistically equivalent in bioavailability.

 Generic exclusivity may be recognised for the first generic drug to successfully challenge the patent rights of an original drug.
 A detailed explanation will be provided in Section IV.

-Recently, the MFDS announced its plan to introduce a bundled approval system for generic drugs to increase the quality of generic drugs and the efficiency of the drug review process.
+Last year, the MFDS introduced a bundled approval system for generic drugs to increase the quality of generic drugs and the efficiency of the drug review process.
 The bundled approval system is a system in which speedy approval can be made if generic products from multiple companies are being manufactured in a single manufacturing site, by uniformly applying an established approval, management criteria, such as consistent data requirements.
 This system is based on the reasoning that although the product names are different, the manufacturing site, raw materials, manufacturing method, bio data and quality of the products are the same.
-At present, no related laws have been enacted yet.

 iii Biologics and biosimilars